 What we don’t: Tall stack height is a little polarizing.

-Part of the reason these shoes have so much cushioning without feeling bogged down is Saucony's proprietary "PWRRUN PB" midsole.
-This beaded foam is made from a blend of PEBA polymers and touted as having better energy return and durability than standard EVA foam while also weighing less.
-While it's hard to substantiate these claims, we came away impressed by the shoes' nimble and sprightly personality in testing.
-It's true that the tall stack height won't be for everyone, and the Triumph does cost a bit more than competitors like the Brooks Ghost 16 ($140) above and Hoka Clifton 9 ($145) below.
-But if a cushy and responsive ride is what you're after, the Triumph 22 certainly has a lot going for it.
+Another reason the Triumph has so much cushioning without lag is partially thanks to Saucony's "PWRRUN PB" midsole, a beaded foam made from a blend of PEBA polymers and touted as having better energy return and durability than standard EVA.
+While it's hard to substantiate these claims, we came away impressed by the shoes' nimble and sprightly personality during testing.
+The tall stack height won't be for everyone, and the Triumph did increase in cost by $10 this year, putting it $20 more than our top-rated Brooks Ghost.
+But if a cushy and responsive ride is what you're after, the Triumph 23 has a lot going for it.

 Category: Daily training